 - some exposure to natural sunlight

-Eczema is a very common infant skin condition.
-Eczema is characterized by dry, red patches of skin.
-These patches most commonly occur behind the knees, on the arms, and on the face, although they can occur anywhere.
-The rashy areas are itchy, and may crack or bleed.
+Eczema is a common infant skin condition characterized by dry patches of skin.
+The patches most commonly occur behind the knees, on the arms, and on the face, although they can occur anywhere.
+The areas with the rash are itchy and may crack or bleed.

-It is possible for a baby to have both eczema and psoriasis at the same time.
-If your baby has a rash and you are unsure of the cause, it’s best to see your baby’s doctor.
-They will be able to help identify a cause and make a treatment plan to help your baby’s skin.
+It’s also possible for a baby to have eczema and psoriasis at the same time.
+If your baby has a rash and you are unsure of the cause, talk with a doctor.
+They can help identify a cause and make a treatment plan.

 Psoriasis is a chronic skin condition that can affect babies, children, and adults.

 Psoriasis in babies is uncommon and may be challenging to diagnose.
 The condition can occur on many areas of the body, including the area typically covered by a diaper.

 If your baby is diagnosed with psoriasis, treatment may include topical medications, light therapy, and caring for the affected areas.